"You hit the wrong note."

 "One date; that was all it took," he said, turning around on the bench to lean his elbows on the keyboard.
 "I knew right away I wanted to spend the rest of my life with you."

 I was pleased to see him so relaxed.
 It felt familiar; for Tommy was an easy-going guy.
 Even when he was challenged by his brain degeneration and aphasia, he was a low-maintenance husband.
 "So, sweetheart," I said, continuing our chat to keep him near.
 "I assume you've been monitoring me.
 What's your view from on high?"

 "First the good stuff," he said, as he pulled out a scorecard and pencil before shucking his suit jacket that had the boutonniere still pinned.
 I smiled when I saw the tiny golf pencil that he often stowed after games.
 Evidently, Tommy had been keeping score on his wife.

 He studied the card and said, "I love that you're still wearing your wedding band.
-Eighteen years.
+Twenty years.
 Quite an accomplishment for a second marriage."
 Then, he reached over to touch the inexpensive gold ring we purchased at Service Merchandise.
 His left hand was clear, for I had removed his own ring and saved it with his watch, wallet, and other long-favored possessions.

-"So even though you're no longer around," I said, "I should consider us married for the full eighteen?"
+"So even though you're no longer around," I said, "I should consider us married for the full twenty?"
 I didn't think this was accurate, but I liked the sound of it.
 "Okay, what else is on the plus side of my score?"